nayanrajani/Terraform/README.md

 - But if you ever deleted both state file even backup as well, then the resources you have created earlier they will get conflict or may be they will create another resources.

-# Desired and Current State
+# Understanding Desired and Current State
 - Desired State
-    - Terraform's primary function is to create, modify, and destrpy infrastructure resources to match the desired state described in a terraform configuration.
+    - Terraform's primary function is to create, modify, and destroy infrastructure resources to match the desired state described in a terraform configuration.

 - Current State
     - Current state is the actual state of a resource.